 Right to Disconnect: Australia Empowers Workers In Closing Loopholes Bill

-With the passing of the Fair Work Legislation Amendment (Closing Loopholes No. 2) Bill 2023 on 12 February 2024, Australian workers have a right to disconnect from attempted contact by employers after working hours.
+With the passing of the Fair Work Legislation Amendment (Closing Loopholes No. 2) Bill 2023, Australian workers have a right to disconnect from contact by employers after working hours.
 This article explains the Bill and its practical implications for Australian employers.

 Right to Disconnect: Guidelines for Australian Employers